pbrdmn/brd.mn/src/pages/cv.md

 #### September 2012 - April 2016 (3 years, 7 months)

-Wisdom is a marketing, advertising, design and web development studio.
+_Wisdom is a marketing, advertising, design and web development studio._

-- Worked with client managers to define customer scope and project specifications
+Collaborated with account managers and designers to deliver custom CMS and e-commerce solutions for various clients.

-- Delivered custom websites with CMS and ecommerce functionality to design brief
+- Designed and developed mobile applications for iOS, Android, and Windows platforms.
-- Manage mobile application projects for iOS, Android and Windows
+- Delivered tailored CMS and e-commerce websites, aligning with client branding requirements.
-- Developed client branded email templates for EDM software
+- Built branded email templates for EDM software, improving marketing efficiency.

 ---